Identifying Boniato-Type Sweetpotato Cultivars Adapted to North Carolina Growing Conditions

 TYPE OF PROJECT: Research

-LOCATION: Cunningham Research Station, Kinston, NC & Horticultural Crops Research Station, Clinton, NC
+LOCATION: Cunningham Research Station, Kinston, North Carolina & Horticultural Crops Research Station, Clinton, NC

 The growing Asian and Hispanic segments of the U.S. population represent an expanding market for specialty vegetables.
 The so-called “Boniato-type” sweetpotato is a popular crop among these ethnic groups, but is not typically grown in the U.S. This study was designed to assess the suitability of various boniato-type sweetpotato varieties for production in North Carolina.
 Eighteen varieties were evaluated based on measures of quality, yield, appearance, and disease susceptibility.
 The cultivar ‘Japanese’, a variety for Asian markets, was found to be the most promising.
 The cultivar ‘Picadito’, suitable for Hispanic markets, shows limited adaptation to NC growing conditions.
 Through appropriate selection of cultivars and attention to the disease susceptibility of each variety, North Carolina growers can become leading producers of these specialty sweetpotatoes.